 Dr. Scott Hahn’s Kinship by Covenant is a revised and updated version of his 1995 doctoral dissertation Kinship by Covenant: A Biblical Theological Study of the Covenant Types and Texts in the Old and New Testaments published for the Anchor Yale Bible Reference Library.
 The great biblical scholar, David Noel Freedman (d.
 2008), recognized that […]

-The names “Thomas Aquinas” and “Summa,” when they spark recognition, can also to produce rather visceral reactions.
-St. Thomas’s meticulous, dialectic method of exploring theological questions might have something to do with the more than (or less than) intellectual reactions to the man and his works.
-Some folks find them to be frustrating, while others […]
+The names “Thomas Aquinas” and “Summa,” when they spark recognition, can also produce rather visceral reactions.
+St. Thomas’ meticulous, dialectic method of exploring theological questions (the “scholastic” method) probably has something to do with the more than (and less than) intellectual reactions to the man and his works.
+Many folks find the scholastic method to […]

 Neal Judisch’s post on Wednesday, September 30 was post number one hundred at Called to Communion.
 I would like to take the occasion of reaching this auspicious number to reflect upon the first seven months of our new venture.
 First of all, thank you.
 Your participation in this new project is allowing it to become what […]